-Both interior/exterior painting of the house will not just refresh dirty paintwork and peeling but will maintain the life and beauty of the wall plaster, render, or wood.
+Both interior/exterior paintings of the house will not just refresh dirty paintwork and peeling but will maintain the life and beauty of the wall plaster, render, or wood.

 Preparation in the painting is crucial for success.
 Internal walls have to undergo washing with sugar soap to eliminate traces of dirt and grease and then rinse with clean water.
-Any cracks or flaking plaster will have to undergo sanding and re-filled with the help of plaster.
+Any cracks or flaking plaster will have to undergo sanding and be re-filled with the help of plaster.
 You can also purchase ready-made filler for plaster that is easy to use.
-Wood interiors also have to undergo cleaning with sugar soap, rising, and then sanding with fine glass paper to give the surface of the new paint to grip.
+Wood interiors [kitchen and bath remodeling fort lauderdale fl] also have to undergo cleaning with sugar soap, rising, and then sanding with fine glass paper to give the surface of the new paint to grip.
 If you apply paint on the existing paintwork minus preparing the surface, it will peel or flake off.

 After preparing the woodwork, start painting from the top downwards.
 Utilize a high-quality primer on the wood which gets followed by an undercoat.
 While repainting on the current paintwork, use one coat of gloss paint that you can find from many hardware stores and DIY shops.